A Dozen Measures of a Fundable 501(c)(3) or (c)(4) Nonprofit Organization

 Ways to Measure up Like a Fundable 501(c)(3) or (c)(4) During Start-Up

 - Partner and collaborate with established organizations, especially with well established 501(c)(3) or (c)(4) nonprofits.

 - Seek and obtain capacity-building funding.

 (c) Rudolph Rosen 2018

-Rudolph Rosen is author of the book, Money for the Cause: A Complete Guide to Event Fundraising a peer-reviewed textbook on fundraising management and increasing fundraising success through effective business management and volunteer and staff empowerment and training.
+Rudolph Rosen is author of the book, Money for the Cause: A Complete Guide to Event Fundraising a peer-reviewed textbook on fundraising management and increasing fundraising success in good times and bad through effective business management and volunteer and staff empowerment and training.